 The other known causes are exposure to chemicals such as arsenic or those used in the manufacture of dyes, rubber, leather, textiles and paint products.
 People employed as bus drivers, rubber workers, motor mechanics, leather workers, blacksmiths, machine setters and mechanics are at increased risk due to the chemical exposure.
 People having received radiation aimed at the pelvis for a previous cancer run an increased risk.
 People who are obese, with chronic or repeated urinary infections or inflammations also have an increased risk.

 Bladder cancer can be treated normally through surgery, chemotherapy or radiation.
 The type of treatment performed depends on a variety of factors including the stage at which the cancer is detected, age, life span, likelihood of the treatment working and the patient itself.
 Sometimes, a radical cystectomy is performed, in which the entire bladder is removed.
 Bladder cancer can be prevented by quitting smoking as it is a common cause for it.
-Avoid exposure to arsenic and industrial chemicals can also prevent the onset of the disease.
+Avoiding exposure to arsenic and industrial chemicals can also prevent the onset of the disease.
 Last, eating healthy foods and staying hydrated can prevent bladder diseases.